Smartphone Detox: How To Power Down In A Wired World

 "We need to wrestle with it more," her mother says.

-Technology is not going away — our lives are becoming more wired all the time.
+Technology is not going away.
+Our lives are becoming more wired all the time.
 But Shlain and Odessa say taking a weekly break helps their whole family find a happy medium in dealing with their phones.